openresty/drizzle-nginx-module/README.markdown

 Essentially it provides a very efficient and flexible way for nginx internals to access MySQL, Drizzle, as well as other RDBMS's that support the Drizzle or MySQL wired protocol.
 Also it can serve as a direct REST interface to those RDBMS backends.

+This module does not generate human-readable outputs, rather, in a binary format called Resty-DBD-Stream (RDS) designed by ourselves.
+You usually need other components to work with this module.
+See [Output Format](http://wiki.nginx.org/HttpDrizzleModule#Output_Format) for details.

 Keepalive connection pool
 -------------------------